-One efficacy interim analysis of PFS and 1 interim analysis of pooled OS data are planned, as described in Sections 12.2.6 and 12.2.7.
+One efficacy interim analysis of PFS is planned, as described in Section 12.2.6.
+Multiple interim analyses of OS are planned, as described in the SAP.

 The interim PFS analysis will be conducted to provide early efficacy information and could potentially result in early communication with regulatory agencies.
 This analysis will be performed by an independent Statistical Analysis Group and provided to the DMC.
+The DMC should recommend unblinding the sponsor if the following are observed: